44100hertz/branchy16/README.md

 To start a branch, use the "branch" instruction with a target and a base pointer.
 To stop it, use "halt".

 Branches store memory between cycles, meaning that every store will not affect loads until the next cycle.
-Multiple writes to the same memory location in one cycle OR each other.
+Multiple writes to the same memory location in one cycle bitwise OR each other.

-Branches may share data more predictably using a load-wait instruction.
-The waiting branch will execute a load only after another branch stores to the target cell, on the next cycle as the store.
+Branches may share data predictably using a load-wait instruction.
+Load-wait waits for another branch to store to a memory cell, loads the value from that write on the next cycle, and resumes on the cycle after that.
 In the case of multiple load-waits on the same cell, each store to a target cell will only unlock a single branch, allowing for easy creation of mutexes.

 ## I/O and Devices

 The first 120KiB (Address 0x0000-0xEFFF) are RAM, the last 8KiB in addresses 0xF000-0xFFFF are I/O addresses.

 Loads from I/O addresses must be load-waited in order to return a value other than 0.
-When an I/O device stores to that address, it will unlock every load-waited branch for that address on the same cycle.
+When an I/O device stores to that address, it will unlock every load-waited branch for that address on the next cycle.
 However, load-waiting a non-readable I/O address will lock that branch forever.

 Storing to an I/O address will send that value to the device and may trigger side-effects.
-Be aware of the fact that stores are OR'd together and occur between cycles.
+Be aware of the fact that multiple stores are OR'd together.

 ### Console